gsamil/django-tutorial/README.md

 Change a field in the defined model:
 - delete all files under migrations folder and db file
 - create the superuser again after modifications
+- if migrations folder are not created, makemigrations <appname>

 ## Custom Homepage / URL Routing and Requests